wangonya/wangonya.com/content/blog/django-todo-api.md

 ```

 Ok, now that Django knows about our app, open the `models.py`
 file to add the models.
-We\'ll only create one model called
+We'll only create one model called
 `Todo`:

 ```python